Norfolk County ‘Simple Sort’ Recycles

 • Frying pans/cooking sheets

-Do you require a recycling box?
+Do you need a recycling box?

-Recycling boxes may be purchased by calling 519-426-5870 or 226-NORFOLK ext.
-0 or by going to Simcoe Recreation Centre, 182 South Drive, Simcoe.
+Recycling boxes may be purchased at ServiceNorfolk locations, call 519-426-5870 or 226-NORFOLK ext.
+0 for information, or at the Simcoe Recreation Centre, 182 South Drive, Simcoe.
 A fee of $13.50 for tall boxes and $12.75 for small boxes is applicable.